gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 ### (d)

 ### (f)
+Analysis of the amount of sister chromatid separation in wild type HeLa cells synchronised to G2 phase with RO-3306, or untreated cells synchronised to G2.
+Cells labelled on one sister chromatid with F-ara-EdU.
+The notebook can be found here: [notebook]().

 The notebook calculates the Spearman correlation coefficient (SCC) between F-ara-EdU labelled DNA and bulk DNA stained by Hoechst 33342, for a subset of Z-sections around the centre of the 3D stack.
 The output is the mean SCC per cell.
 The notebook can be found here: [notebook]().